SUGAM-ARORA/cosmoc-deploy/README.md

-# Cosmoc-Deploy Helm Chart
+# Cosmocloud-Deploy Helm Chart

 ## Introduction

-`cosmoc-deploy` is a Helm chart designed to deploy a complete application stack consisting of:
+`Cosmocloud-deploy` is a Helm chart designed to deploy a complete application stack consisting of:
 - **Backend**: A scalable backend service.
 - **Frontend**: A user-friendly frontend service.
 - **Redis**: A fast in-memory database for caching and data storage.